perforce/helix-authentication-service/README.md

 extension installed on the Helix Server, which acts as a mediator between the service and the server.
-When a Perforce user attempts to log in to the server, the extension will cause their web browser to open to the authentication provider, and meanwhile ping the service to get the authentication success status.
+When a Perforce user attempts to log in to the server, the extension will cause their web browser to open to the authentication provider, and meanwhile poll the service to get the authentication success status.
 Once the user has successfully authenticated with the provider, the extension will get the results and signal the server to issue a ticket (or not, and fail the login).